Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Seat Comfort 4.5 Plush, long-session friendly
+Seat Comfort 4.5 Plush and long-session friendly

-Durability 4.5 Leather + robust feel holds up well
+Durability 4.5 Leather and structure felt robust

 Value 3.9 Premium price; payoff is comfort and presence